Table of Contents

-In India, horseradish is not much cultivated and mainly grown in gardens in North India and hill stations of South India.
+In India, horseradish is not much cultivated, and mainly grown in gardens in North India, and hill stations of South India.

-Horseradish is a medicinal herb and used traditionally for healing many disorders.
-The leaves and roots were used extensively as medicine in Europe during the Middle Ages.
+Horseradish is a medicinal herb, and used traditionally for healing many disorders.
+The leaves, and roots were used extensively as medicine in Europe during the Middle Ages.

-This herb requires temperature between 5 and 19°C with an annual rain fall of 50–170 cm and a soil pH of 5.0–7.5.
+This herb requires temperature between 5, and 19°C with an annual rain fall of 50–170 cm, and a soil pH of 5.0–7.5.
 It prefers moist, semi-shaded environments of the north-temperate regions.

 The botanical name of Horseradish is Armoracia rusticana.
 It belongs to plant family Brassicaceae / Cruciferae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants